 By Tim Lambert

-However the price of groundnuts fell further in the late 1980s and discontent grew in Gambia.
-Finally, in 1994 Jawara was ousted in a coup and Yahya Jammeh became ruler of Gambia.
+However, the price of groundnuts fell further in the late 1980s and discontent grew in the Gambia.
+Finally, in 1994 Jawara was ousted in a coup and Yahya Jammeh became ruler of the Gambia.

-In 1996 a new constitution was introduced in Gambia and Jammeh won a presidential election.
+In 1996 a new constitution was introduced in the Gambia and Jammeh won a presidential election.
 Jammeh won a second presidential election in 2001.
-In 2013 Gambia left the Commonwealth.
-Then in December 2016, Adama Barrow was elected president of Gambia.
+In 2013 the Gambia left the Commonwealth.
+Then in December 2016, Adama Barrow was elected president of the Gambia.

-Today Gambia is still a poor country but the economy is growing steadily.
-Tourism in Gambia is thriving.
-Today Gambia is developing rapidly.
+Today the Gambia is still a poor country but the economy is growing steadily.
+Tourism in the Gambia is thriving.
+Today the Gambia is developing rapidly.
 In 2020 the population of Gambia was 2.4 million.